jhvanderschee/hugobricks/content/en/docs/settings/global.md

 A website is not complete without a nice favicon image (shown in the address bar of your browser).
 Use an SVG image for the best result.

+## Color name

+You can set the color of the theme by entering a color name here.
+Currently 'yellow' and 'red' are supported.
+Note that you can also override this on each page by using the variable `color_name` in the front matter.

 ## Sticky header

 This boolean lets you enable a sticky header, meaning the header (and navigation) will glue to the top when scrolled/scrolling.